hohoU9/OSSLab_Final_Project/README.md

 **Stock price teller bot** is an automatic tool for keep tracking the stock price that a user want to watch in a real time.
 When a user want to keep watching some stock price with the expected price(target price), just use this bot and take some notifications using your email.

-## Tools
-I develop this project using python web crawler and the open soruce named IFTTT for handling the event and sending a notification.
-The information is crawled from the naver web server.

 ## Why is this project useful?
 In these days, there are many platforms and applications providing stock makret information.